theo-dean/OX-AI/README.md

 ### Backend
 The backend uses Swing, and is written in Java.
-The backend is essentially a REST service, that responds to
+The backend is essentially a REST service, that responds to solve requests from the front-end.
+The backend returns the grid reference of the best move for the AI Agent.